cardeol/devart-template/project_posts/2014-03-03-Building-the-first-prototype.md

 so when you look at the camera you can see a video stream rendered in ASCII.

-Our first test was using python, testing with a raspberry pi, then we change to javascript to make it more flexible.
+Our first test was using python, testing with a raspberry pi, then we changed to Javascript to make it more flexible.

 First attempt in Python